-iOS 11.2 features – Apple has released the second beta of iOS 11.2 (an upcoming software update) to the registered iOS developers.
+iOS 11.2 features – Apple has released the final version of iOS 11.2 (an upcoming software update) to the registered iOS developers.
 While we should not expect many new features from iOS 11.2 software update for iPhone, iPad, and iPod Touch, it still has something unique to offer over its predecessor versions.
 Here we are going to talk about iOS 11.2 features – what’s new.

-This features list include all the new features found in the fourth beta of iOS 11.2.
-We will update this post as soon as Apple releases another beta version.
+This features list include all the new features found in the iOS 11.2.
 You can expect numerous updates to this page so it’d be better to bookmark it for future reference.
-Here is a detailed rundown of all the new features of iOS 11.2 found in beta release.
+Here is a detailed rundown of all the new features of iOS 11.2 found in the final release.

-Apple released the fourth beta of iOS 11.2.
-The official change-log of iOS 11.2 beta 2 did not mention much other than bug fixes and performance improvements.
-However, the diggers have discovered the following new features inside the second beta release:
+Apple has released the final version of iOS 11.2.
+The official change-log of iOS 11.2 beta did not mention much other than bug fixes and performance improvements.
+However, the diggers have discovered the following new features inside the final release:

 Apple Pay Cash

 iOS 10.2 brings along Apple’s new peer-to-peer payments service called Apple Pay Cash.
 The service works through the Messages app and is meant to transfer money to friends/family or someone in peers just like a message.
 The Apple Pay Cash allows iOS users to quickly perform a person-to-person money transfer.
 In simple words, with Apple Pay Cash, it is going to be a lot easier to send to or receive money from friends.

 Apple Pay Cash feature resides inside iMessage app in Messages, but technically, it’s part of Apple Pay.
 A user can send cash from the linked debit or credit card.
 On the other hand, the received cash is stored in a virtual ApplePay Cash card in Wallet that you can then use to make payments or transfer it to your bank account.

 SiriKit on HomePod